EPA ID# MOD030712822

 Exide is operating and conducting post-closure and corrective action activities under two hazardous waste permits, one issued by the department and one issued by EPA.
 The permits were first issued in 1990.
 The department reissued the Missouri Hazardous Waste Management Facility Part I Permit, effective Sept.
 23, 2009.
 EPA reissued the Hazardous and Solid Waste Amendments Part II Permit, effective Oct.
 25, 2009.
 These permits allow Exide to continue storing whole batteries and hazardous waste in containers and containment buildings, treating hazardous waste in a stabilization unit and disposing of hazardous waste produced by Exide in an on-site landfill.
 The regulated units consist of three container storage areas, seven containment building areas, the stabilization unit and the on-site landfill.
 These permits also require post-closure care of a closed landfill and corrective action in the event there is a release of hazardous waste or hazardous constituents to the environment.

-Exide is reclaiming lead through secondary lead smelting and acid through on-site collection under a U Resource Recovery Certification, RR0052, issued by the department on Dec.
+Exide is also reclaiming lead through secondary lead smelting and acid through on-site collection under a U Resource Recovery Certification, RR0052, issued by the department on Dec.
 7, 2012.
 The certification expired Dec.
 7, 2014; however, the department is allowing Exide to continue resource recovery operations under their previous certification until the department issues a new certification.
-Exide submitted an application for renewal, which the department is currently reviewing.
+Exide submitted a renewal application, which the department is currently reviewing.